balqui/degais/docs/doc.md

 ## Usage

-Data is expected as a transactional dataset: a sequence of transactions, one per line, each consisting of a set of items:
+Data is expected as a transactional dataset: a sequence of transactions, one per line, each consisting of a set of items.
-(almost) arbitrary strings separated by spaces; however, characters ':' and '-' should not appear in items.
+Items are (almost) arbitrary strings separated by spaces; however, characters ':' and '-' should not appear in items.
 In case of emergency, a simple adjustment to the `ezGraph.py` file allows for '-' (just edit the source code and change the